MRtrix3/containers/README.md

     This cannot be downloaded directly via e.g. `wget`, as it requires logging in to NITRC; instead, visit the following link with a web browser:
     [`https://www.nitrc.org/frs/download.php/10595/acpcdetect_v2.0_LinuxCentOS6.7.tar.gz`](https://www.nitrc.org/frs/download.php/10595/acpcdetect_v2.0_LinuxCentOS6.7.tar.gz)

 4. Download test data necessary for minification process.

     ```
     curl -fL -# https://github.com/MRtrix3/script_test_data/archive/master.tar.gz | tar xz
     ```

-5. Update file `minify.Dockerfile` to install the desired versions of external software packages.
+5. Update file `Dockerfile` to install the desired versions of external software packages.

+6. If necessary, update the *MRtrix3* `git` committish so that the container will clone and build a specific version of the *MRtrix3* code base;
+    for instance, rebuilding a dependency container to reflect addition of a new feature in some branch.
+    Note however that such a change should *not* be included in any update commit to this repository.

-6. Build Docker image for `neurodocker-minify`, with complete installations of external packages.
+7. Build Docker image for `neurodocker minify`, with complete installations of external packages.

     ```
     DOCKER_BUILDKIT=1 docker build --tag mrtrix3:minify --build-arg MAKE_JOBS=4 .